tdaylan/pcat/docs/index.rst

 Welcome to PCAT's documentation!
 ================================

 When testing hypotheses or inferring their free parameters, a recurring problem is to compare models that contain a number of elements whose multiplicity is itself unknown.
-Therefore, given some data, it is desirable to be able to compare models with different numbers of parameters.
+Therefore, given some data, it is desirable to be able to compare models with different numbers of elem parameters.
 One way of achieving this is to obtain a point estimate (usually the most likely point) in the parameter space of each model and, then, rely on some information criterion to penalize more complex models for excess degrees of freedom.
 Another way is to sample from the parameter space of each model and compare their Bayesian evidences.
-Yet another is to take samples from the union of these models (hereafter, **the metamodel**) using a set of transdimensional jumps across models.
-This is what PCAT (Probabilistic Cataloger) is designed for.
+Yet another is to take samples from the union of these models using a set of transdimensional jumps across models.
+This is what the Probabilistic Cataloger (PCAT) is designed for.

 PCAT is a hierarchical, transdimensional, Bayesian inference framework.
 It's theoretical framework is introduced in `Daylan, Portillo & Finkbeiner (2016) <https://arxiv.org/abs/1607.04637>`_, accepted to ApJ.
 In astrophysical applications, given the output of a photon counting experiment, it can be used to sample from **the catalog space**.
-Alternatively, it can be used as a general purpose mixture sampler to infer or marginalize over elements in Poisson distributed data.
+In a more general context, it can be used as a mixture sampler to infer the posterior distribution of a metamodel given some Poisson distributed data.

+In what follows, we assume that **the metamodel** is the union of models with different dimensionality.
+All such models have a certain number of common, **fixed-dimensional** parameters.
+In addition, each model has a different number of **elements**.
+An element is a collection of parameters that only exist together, and characterize an entity in the model.
+Examples are:

+- A light source such as a pulsar, Active Galactic Nucleus (AGN) in an astrophysical emission model,
+- A dark matter subhalo that deflects background light,
+- A term in the polynomial used to perform linear regression

 .. toctree::
    :maxdepth: 4